Siobhan Schenk field work

 Formal Data Analysis Consulting Experience

-- Data Analysis and Visualization GAA for the UBC Library: I provide one on one consultation for UBC students, staff, and Alumni who need help performing their data analysis in R and SPSS.
-Additionally, I develop and deliver workshops for the UBC Research Commons aimed at beginner and intermediate R users.
+1. Data Analysis and Visualization GAA for the UBC Library: I provided one on one consultation for UBC students, staff, and alumni who need help performing their data analysis in R and SPSS.
+Additionally, I developed and delivered workshops for the UBC Research Commons aimed at beginner and intermediate R users.

-- Gathering baseline macoralgae data at an urban intertidal site: There is a lack of publicly accessible baseline data in ecology in general.
-My colleagues and I are working to change this for our local macroalgae (big seaweeds) by conducting monthly transect sampling at Stanley Park.
+1. Gathering baseline macoralgae data at an urban intertidal site: There is a lack of publicly accessible baseline data in ecology in general.
+My colleagues and I contributed to filling this data gap this for our local macroalgae (big seaweeds) by conducting monthly transect sampling at Stanley Park.
 We publish our data on an open access database and I developed an RShiny app for easier data visualization.